psy-loophs/TG-FORWARD/README.md

 # 🚀 Telegram Forward Userbot (Telethon)

-A simple Telegram **userbot** built with **Telethon** that forwards all messages (text, media, files, albums with captions) from one source channel or group to multiple target groups or channels.
+A simple Telegram **userbot** built with **Telethon** that forwards all messages (text, stickers, gifs, medias, files, albums with captions) from one source channel or group to multiple target groups or channels.
 The forwarding is triggered with the `!start` command.

 ---